 As mentioned, there are plenty of things that can kill you in the wild world of The Long Dark.
-On top of combating hunger and the cold and other afflictions, the animals wandering around are not very friendly either.
+On top of combating hunger, the cold, and other afflictions, the animals wandering around are not very friendly either.
 Wolves and bears are quick to attack but can be scared off with fire.
 Although there is no guarantee it will work every time.
 In which case you’ll find yourself face to face with a deadly beast and empty hands.

 Even if you happen to fend of an attack you’ll probably be bleeding or develop an infection.
-Even the resources you find can turn out to be a bad idea.
+The resources you find can also turn out to be a bad idea.
 Eating raw meat or a can of tomato soup that is old will likely get you sick.
 Which is something you don’t want to deal with on top of everything else.

 Other animals can be used to your advantage however.
 Crows can lead to food and rabbits can be caught and eaten.
 Although you might feel bad for having to kill them.
 Eventually you can find the resources to hunt the animals that used to hunt you.